jmwanderer/email/README.md

 ### AWS User and Credentials

-It is good practice to create a dedicated user with limited capability for use in accessing the Amazon SES SMTP endpoint and the S3 bucket.
+It is good practice to create two separate dedicated users with limited capability for use in accessing the Amazon SES SMTP endpoint and the S3 bucket.

-- Policy of AmazonSESFullAccess for SMTP access credentials
+- User 1: Policy of AmazonSESFullAccess for SMTP access credentials
-- Policy for access to S3 bucket.
+- User 2: Policy for access to S3 bucket.
 Amazon S3 > Buckets > _bucket name_
     - Add to bucket policy: